Table Of Contents

 You can listen to the before and after.

 The track “Trailer” is the audio extracted from a full-motion promotional video.
-Besides the light musical texture, all the sound effects were recorded in the studio using Foley techniques.
+Besides the light musical texture, almost all the sound effects were recorded in the studio using Foley techniques.